 - A Quick Note for Chemically-Sensitive Folks

-- 5 Of the Best Non-Toxic Plug-In Air Freshener Brands for Your Home
+- 5 of My Favorite Non-Toxic Plug-In Air Freshener Brands

 - 5 More Non-Toxic Alternatives to Plug-In Air Fresheners

 This guide contains affiliate links, which means we may earn a small commission if you choose to make a purchase.

 The short answer?
 Air fresheners made with toxic chemicals aren’t exactly the best thing to be inhaling in your home.
 It’s up to every individual to weigh the risks of anything you bring into your living spaces.

 Maybe you can’t part with your fave Summer Rain-scented plug-in, but luckily, plenty of alternatives can be better for your overall health.

 Like many fragranced household and personal care products, companies tend to include chemicals in air fresheners that make the manufacturing process easier and are typically less expensive.
 Although these chemicals are more convenient, they’re not exactly ideal for people who breathe in the chemicals after using the air fresheners in their homes.